xebia-functional/books-store-training/README.md

 This project's purpose is to familiarise the interns with the use of version control tools (GitHub) and the methodology behind managing and working on a project.
 The project has been developed using Java.

-This project vontains the following elements:
+This project contains the following elements:

 Models:
 - Book